SAP-samples/teched2025-AD167/SBPA and SFSF exercises/ex1/README.md

 8) [Get the Process Instance ID](#8get-the-process-instance-id)<br>

 ### 1)	Create a new project based on the given "New Hire Onboarding Experience – Template" project and save it
   a.
-Open the [SBPA Lobby](https://in264-72e8h9xc.eu10.build.cloud.sap/lobby) and log in using the user ID and password provided to you by the instructors.<br>
+Open the [SBPA Lobby](https://ad167-6er4l9b1.eu10.build.cloud.sap/lobby) and log in using the user ID and password provided to you by the instructors.<br>
   b.
-Locate the **Process Automation** application with the name “**New Hire Onboarding Experience – Template**”.<br>
+Locate the **Process Automation** application with the name “**New Hire Onboarding Process TEMPLATE**”.<br>
   c.
 Click on the **Options (3 dots ...)** and select “**Save As New Project**” option.
   <br>![](/exercises/ex2/images/NewProject01.jpg) <br><br/>
   d.
 Provide the following details: